 Final Thoughts: Game of Thrones

 When you're playing the game of ecommerce you win or you die.
 There is no middle ground.
 While this may sound dramatic especially since there is no Iron Throne to be fighting over it's important to remember that your ecommerce strategy is essential to winning at the game of ecommerce.
-In a world where Amazon's influence is evident as it is inevitable, your brand needs to ensure that it's able to break through the noise to drive engaged leads and conversion.
+In a world where Amazon's influence is evident as it is inevitable your brand needs to ensure that it's able to break through the noise to drive engaged leads and conversion.
 You need to be consistent with your strategy in order to captivate consumers throughout their entire retail journey.
 ChannelSight's Where To Buy technology makes it simple and easy for customers to purchase products from any digital channel.
 Instead of just hitting and hoping that customers remember your marketing efforts brands can channel engaged customers directly to purchasing options.